surajvm1/surajv311.github.io/_posts/2020-10-22-python-basics8.md

 print("Returning a value twice the passed value:",function(10))
 ```

-With this, we have slid through the basics. <br>
+With this, we have slid through the basics.
-Hope it's been helpful!

 ----------------